cjburkey01/ClaimChunk/repository_documents/GourceVisualization.md

 `--output-framerate 60 --output-ppm-stream source_visual.ppm`<br />
 can be removed if you don't want to generate a video)

+My default config can be used like so:
+`gource --load-config repository_documents/GourceConfig.ini`

 #### Use FFMPEG to convert to MP4:
 `ffmpeg -y -r 60 -f image2pipe -vcodec ppm -i source_visual.ppm -vcodec libx264 -preset medium -pix_fmt yuv420p -crf 1 -threads 0 -bf 0 source_visual.mp4`